-Omicron effect: Chorus grows against resumption of normal foreign flight ops
+Omicron Effect: Chorus grows against resumption of normal foreign flight ops

 But aviation stakeholders do not favour blanket bans.

-"Well, suspending or extending the suspension of flights would be a knee-jerk reaction.
-We need better screening at the airports and ensuring that only fully vaccinated people travel to the country," said Rajiv Mehra, Indian Association of Tour Operators President.
+"Well, suspending or extending the suspension of flights would be a knee jerk reaction.
+We need better screening at the airports and ensuring that only fully vaccinated people travel to the country," said IATO President Rajiv Mehra.

 "We should be alert but avoid alarmist attitude.
-Medical experts also are of the opinion that there should not be a scare, however, we should continue to wear a mask and follow Covid-appropriate behaviour."
+Medical experts also are of the opinion that there should not be a scare, however we should continue to wear mask and follow Covid appropriate behaviour."

-According to Rikant Pittie, Co-Founder, EaseMyTrip, "We need to continue to take all necessary precautions regarding Covid-19 and the new variant.
-It is important to prevent another wave and we understand the importance of staying safe during these trying times."

-"We will continue to operate following the norms presented by the Indian government to safeguard everyone against the third wave of Covid."

 India decided to allow resumption of scheduled commercial international passenger services from December 15.

-There are more than 10 countries in the "at risk" list, including countries in Europe, South Africa, Brazil, Bangladesh, Botswana and China, among others.
+There are over 10 countries in the "at risk" list including countries in Europe, South Africa, Brazil, Bangladesh, Botswana and China amongst others.

 India has air bubble pacts with 28 countries.